What is Empty Bowls?

 ICA Food Shelf serves the communities of Hopkins, Minnetonka, Excelsior, Shorewood, Deephaven, Greenwood, and Woodland through food services, homelessness prevention, and employment assistance.
 In 2018, ICA provided more than 1.39 million pounds of food to our neighbors in need -- that's the equivalent of more than 1 million meals.
 On average, ICA serves 800 families each month.
 ICA's mobile food shelf provided fresh food to 154 families last year, and the home delivery program served an additional 110 home-bound individuals.
 ICA also provides Hopkins and Minnetonka schools with weekend food bags and snacks for students in need.
 ICA helped 96 people find jobs and helped 171 families stay in their homes through financial assistance in 2018.

 ResourceWest, located in downtown Hopkins, works to connect and stabilize individuals and families in the west metro through social services, youth programs, and on site collaborative programs.
 Each year ResourceWest makes over 10,000 resource connections for people seeking food, housing, healthcare, jobs, education, transportation and more.
-In 2016, ResourceWest provided over 1,200 children with school supplies, winter warm wear, and holiday gifts.
-The social services program provided 36 financial grants for car repairs, prescriptions, and childcare.
-And over 800 households in crisis caused by homelessness, sudden loss of income, health issues, or transportation issues were provided with short-term case management assistance.
+In 2018, ResourceWest served 4,234 households through their programs.
+They also connect over 1,000 households to free tax services through Prepare and Prosper.
+Their annual distributions of school supplies, warm winter clothes, and holiday gifts help hundreds of local kids in our community.